jamaps/blueprint_maps/README.md

-# blueprint_gm
+### BLUEPRINT

-An alternative cartography for google maps
+An alternative cartography for google maps based on architectural blueprints.